reactive-python/reactpy-django/README.md

 ## `example_app/components.py`

 This is where you'll define your [IDOM](https://github.com/idom-team/idom) components.
-Ultimately though, you should feel free to organize your component modules you wish.
+Ultimately though, you should feel free to organize your component modules as you wish.
 Any components created will ultimately be referenced by Python dotted path in `your-template.html`.

 ```python